lerna/lerna/README.md

 ### What can't Lerna do?

 Lerna is not a deployment tool for serverless monorepos.
-Hoisting might be incompatible with traditional serverless monorepo deployment techniques.
+Hosting might be incompatible with traditional serverless monorepo deployment techniques.

 ## Getting Started